St. Lawrence Health has temporarily suspended all volunteer and non-clinical internship activity within its hospitals and facilities.

 All proceeds from the Gift Shop support the hospital.

 Assist the HR staff within the department with clerical support and special projects.

 Spiritual Care Visitor

-St. Lawrence Health System believes that total patient care demands attention to the spiritual, as well as the physical and emotional needs of each patient.
+St. Lawrence Health believes that total patient care demands attention to the spiritual, as well as the physical and emotional needs of each patient.
 If the patient or a family member wishes to speak to someone regarding their condition or situation, the staff, Volunteer Chaplains, and Spiritual Care Visitors are available to provide for emotional and spiritual needs.
 Spiritual Care Visitors are made up of dedicated people from many religious organizations who are independent of the hospital and are available to assist patients and staff from their congregation only.

 Screen visitors entering the Birthplace and provide patients and visitors with directions within the department, answer telephones, and take messages.
 Help assemble packets of informational and educational materials for distribution.
 Able to make pleasant, casual conversations with visitors and patients, and can cope with possible emotional situations.

 Assist department staff through prompt responses to patient needs by answering call lights, helping patients understand the operation of TV remote control, telephone and whiteboards; assist with updating patient communication boards, and offer refreshments.